August 29, 2025 (6mo ago) — last updated February 17, 2026 (20d ago)

 Your first step: calculate your life number

-The calculation is simple: add the digits of your birth date (month, day, year) until you reach a final, smaller number.
-That result corresponds to a life-path profile.
+The calculation is simple: add the digits of your birth date (month, day, year) until you reach a single-digit or final number.
+That result matches a life-path profile.

 Steps: